Info for the accused

 11. What if the other party has some of my personal belongings?

-• A case might not meet the federal criteria for Title IX but could still be considered as a possible violation of the Code of Student Conduct and would then be processed through the Student Conduct process.
+• Please note that a case might not meet the federal criteria for Title IX but could still be considered as a possible violation of the Code of Student Conduct and would then be processed through the Student Conduct process.

-• Just because a case is being investigated by the Office of Student Conduct does not mean that it will automatically be a Student Conduct Process.
-The Office of Student Conduct adjudicates both types of cases.
+• Just because a case is being investigated by the Office of Student Conduct does not mean that it is automatically a Student Conduct process.
+The Office of Student Conduct adjudicates multiple types of cases.

 Do I get to pick which process is used?